 Does maintaining your gutters matter that much?
 Yes and Yes!

-Why you should performance gutter cleaning & maintenance.
+Why you should perform gutter cleaning & maintenance.

 Before getting into the most effective ways to maintain and clean your home’s gutter system, understanding the importance of gutters is a must.
 At first glance gutters really don’t seem that important… but they serve a huge purpose.